-• GM is recalling thousands of vehicles equipped with a ten-speed automatic transmission.
+- GM is recalling thousands of vehicles equipped with a ten-speed automatic transmission.

-• According to the NHTSA, 115 lock-up incidents and one accident have been reported.
+- According to the NHTSA, 115 lock-up incidents and one accident have been reported.

 General Motors is recalling nearly 100,000 Cadillac and Chevrolet Camaro models due to a problem with their ten-speed automatic transmission.
-The gearbox can be damaged internally, which could cause the front wheels to lock-up.
+The gearbox can be damaged internally, which could cause the wheels to lock-up.

 According to the National Highway Traffic Safety Administration, the cars are equipped with a transmission control valve that is susceptible to excess wear over time.
 This can result in a gradual loss of pressure, which causes harsh shifting.
-If things get really bad, the front wheels may momentarily lock-up.
+If things get really bad, the wheels may momentarily lock-up.

 A Delayed Response from GM

-Alarm bells started going off in September of 2024, when the owner of a 2021 Cadillac CT5 reported that both front wheels locked up while driving and the car went into neutral.
-This caused extensive damage as the engine and front differential had to be replaced.
+Alarm bells rang in September 2024 when the owner of a 2021Cadillac CT5, which was an AWD model, reported that both front wheels locked while driving, causing the car to shift into neutral.
+The incident led to extensive damage, requiring the replacement of both the engine and front differential.

 More: Chevy Camaro Successor Reportedly Scrapped, But GM Says Nothing Confirmed